-Welcome to Arlington High School.
-The purpose of this handbook is to provide you with basic information, expectations, and rules for life at AHS.
-You should use it and know it as you would know the rules of any game you like to play.
-Understanding the purpose, rules, and expectations of the high school will help you avoid pitfalls and get the most out of your time here.
+Welcome to Arlington High School!
+This handbook is designed to give you essential information, expectations, and rules for life at AHS.
+Think of it as your playbook-knowing the rules and purpose of the school will help you navigate challenges and make the most of your time here.

-In addition to the curriculum and classes of instruction which form the central part of our school, there are also many opportunities and services provided for support, fun, personal growth, and community spirit.
-Get connected.
-We encourage you to get involved in extracurricular sports, clubs and organizations.
-Take advantage of the supports and resources available such as advisors, counselors, learning center, library, scholarships.
-We encourage you to participate in school activities year round.
+Beyond the core curriculum and classes, AHS offers numerous opportunities for support, fun, personal growth, and building community spirit.
+We encourage you to get involved in extracurricular activities like sports, clubs, and organizations.
+Take full advantage of the support and resources available, including advisors, counselors, the learning center, library, and scholarships.
+Engaging in these opportunities throughout the year will enrich your high school experience.

-This handbook provides you with information on all aspects of school life.
-We hope you will take advantage of the many opportunities for a rich and rewarding high school experience.
+This handbook covers many aspects of school life.
+We hope you make the most of the many opportunities available for a fulfilling and rewarding journey at Arlington High School.

-Dr. Janger
+Dr. Janger Principal, Arlington High School